mycool0943/Craft-3---Vagrant-Homestead/README.md

 ***

+### Note!

+You can follow the instructions bellow or clone this repo and just run `vagrant up`.

+Take a look at `after.sh` it will do all the server set up there.
+If you need to configure php.ini you can add that to `after.sh`.

+* Before you `vagrant up` open up `Homestead.yaml` and replace `folders:map` to your own user path directory where you are running the vagrant command from.

+***

 ## Setup Vagrant + Homestead

 * Run `mkdir craft3` (or whatever you want to call it) in your development directory, then `cd craft3`